aimms/how-to/C_UI/49-webui-css-color.rst

 You'll also need to assign *annotations* to data identifiers you want to style in the CSS.

-For every identifier specified in the Contents section of widget options, you can specify additional identifiers to certain properties.
-For identifier ``X`` you can specify a string parameter ``X_annotations`` to hold a name to be used as a CSS class on associated DOM elements in your model.
+.. image:: /Images/49-webui-css-color/css-annotation.png

-Add a string parameter with the desired name for its definition.
+#.
+Add a string parameter (``yourAnnotation``) to your declaration with the desired annotation name (``whatever``) for its definition.
+#.
 Then, in the attribute form of the identifier, add an annotation with ``webui::AnnotationsIdentifier`` and reference the string parameter you created.

-.. image:: /Images/49-webui-css-color/css-annotation.png
+#.
+Reference the element in your stylesheet, with a selector (``.annotation-whatever``).

 See `Data-Dependent Styling <https://manual.aimms.com/webui/folder.html#data-dependent-styling>`_ for more details.

-The tables below reference CSS selectors and properties that apply to Line Chart Widgets.
+The tables below reference some of the CSS selectors and properties that apply to Line Chart Widgets.

 +-------------------------------------------------+-------------------------------------------------+
 |CSS Selector                                     | Widget/Element Description                      |